Skip to main content

 Where competitors lead

-• The widest evaluator catalog: DeepEval has more pre-built metrics for niche tasks (e.g. summarization-specific G-Eval variants).
+• If you want the widest evaluator catalog, DeepEval has more pre-built metrics for niche tasks (e.g. summarization-specific G-Eval variants).

-• A vendor-managed cloud UI: DeepEval (Confident AI) and Promptfoo Cloud both ship hosted dashboards.
-We’re SDK-first; the HTML viewer is local-only.
+• If you want a vendor-managed cloud UI: DeepEval (Confident AI) and Promptfoo Cloud both ship hosted dashboards.
+We’re SDK-first, and the HTML viewer is local-only.

-• Pure prompt-comparison testing: Promptfoo is purpose-built for “which prompt template wins on these N cases” — it’s the right tool for that single job.
+• For pure prompt-comparison testing — “which prompt template wins on these N cases” — Promptfoo is purpose-built for that single job.

 What multivon-eval is built for

-• Trust the score: QAG + calibrated thresholds + multi-run flakiness detection means a single number from pass_rate survives scrutiny.
+• Trusting the score.
+QAG plus calibrated thresholds plus multi-run flakiness detection means a single number from pass_rate survives scrutiny.

-• CI/CD on every PR: multivon-eval init --ci github ships the workflow.
-Distinct exit codes for quality vs infra failures.
+• CI/CD on every PR. multivon-eval init --ci github ships the workflow, with distinct exit codes for quality vs infra failures.

-• Agent-native: tool-call accuracy, trajectory efficiency, step faithfulness — framework-agnostic via AgentTracer.
+• Agents.
+Tool-call accuracy, trajectory efficiency, and step faithfulness, framework-agnostic via AgentTracer.

-• First-class multi-judge support: ship with anthropic, openai, google, and litellm providers, plus any OpenAI-compatible endpoint (Ollama, vLLM, LM Studio, Azure, Bedrock via LiteLLM).
-Threshold packs calibrated per (judge × evaluator) so you can swap providers without re-tuning.
+• Multi-judge setups.
+Ships with anthropic, openai, google, and litellm providers, plus any OpenAI-compatible endpoint (Ollama, vLLM, LM Studio, Azure, Bedrock via LiteLLM).
+Threshold packs are calibrated per (judge × evaluator), so you can swap providers without re-tuning.

 Reproduce everything